Vi369/js-challenges-with-documentations/Day1/ReadMe.md

 changing `const` variable which fire an error : This made it clear that `const` is for values that won't change.

+### Achievements

+By completing these activities, I aim to:
+- Deepen my understanding of variable declaration using `var` and `let`.
+- Gain clarity on JavaScript's variable scoping rules.
+- Prepare a solid foundation for tackling more complex JavaScript challenges in the future.